Flash Flood Threat: Potent Storm System With Drenching Downpours Sweeping Through Region

 The long stretch of unsettled weather will finally come to an end on Thursday, Sept.
 14, which will be sunny and pleasant with more seasonable temperatures, with the high in the low 70s.

 Friday, Sept.
-15 will be partly sunny with a high temperature around 70 degrees.
+15 will be partly sunny with a high temperature of around 70 degrees.

 It will remain pleasant over the weekend with a mix of clouds and sun for most of the region on Saturday, Sept.
 16, and mostly sunny skies on Sunday, Sept.
 17.